gaborsar/squa-doc-js/packages/squa-editor/docs/custom-inline-styles.md

 # Custom Inline Styles

-To define custom inline styles, you have to define your own `schema`, and your own `renderMark` and `tokenizeNode` functions.
+To define custom inline styles, you have to define your own `schema`, and your own `renderMark`, and `tokenizeNode` or `tokenizeClassName` functions.

 If you would like to define an inline style for inline nodes you need a `schema` similar to this: